Vontier (NYSE:VNT) Updates FY22 Earnings Guidance

-Vontier (NYSE:VNT – Get Rating) updated its FY22 earnings guidance on Thursday.
+Vontier (NYSE:VNT – Get Rating) issued an update on its FY22 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $3.00-3.05 for the period, compared to the consensus earnings per share estimate of $3.21.
 Vontier also updated its FY 2022 guidance to $3.00-$3.05 EPS.

 Vontier Stock Performance